bsuraj23/NineThirtyBatch/README.md

  that happens when two or more people,ideas or thinks.A.stay calm and listen carefully.B.communicate clearly without blaming.C.find a compromise or middle ground.

 (3-09-2025).
+1.EXCEPTIONS:An exception is an event that occurs during the execution pf a program,disrupting the normal flow.exception are usually runtime problem that can be handled with try-except.ERROR:An error usually happens because of a problem in the program or evnironment that connot recovered from easily. errors are often serious issues in the system or code logic.once an error,the program typically stops execution.
+2.